plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 _ = refl
 ```

-The reason that we choose to make parameter `d` irrelevant is that we
+By choosing to make parameter `d` irrelevant, we are saying that the
-want record types to be equal if their field names and types are
-equal, regarding of the details of the proof of distinctness.
-An
+proof of distinctness is not part of the record type itself but
+instead it is merely a precondition to creating one.
+(An alternative
-alternative approach would be to prove that any two proofs of
+approach would be to try and prove that any two proofs of `distinct
-`distinct ls` are equal, but our attempt to prove that failed because
+ls` are equal, but our attempt to prove that failed because it
-it requires that any two proofs of `¬ (x ∈ ls)` are equal and we do
+required that any two proofs of `¬ (x ∈ ls)` are equal and we do not
-not know how to prove that.
+know how to prove that.)
+Agda limits the use of irrelevant
+parameters; they cannot be inspected using pattern matching.
+However,
+irrelevant parameters can be used in the `⊥-elim` provided by the
+`Data.Empty.Irrelevant` module.
+We have imported this `⊥-elim`
+under the name `⊥-elim-irrel` to avoid a conflict with the
+one in `Data.Empty`.

 ## Subtyping